ruchisahota/gaia/v1/doc/documentation.md

 # Tag

-## Description
+> Operations:

 A tag is a string in the form of "key=value" that can applied to all objects in the system.
 They are used for policy resolution.
 Tags starting by a "$" are derived from the property of an object (for instance an object with ID set to xxx and a name set to "the name" will be tagged by default with "$name=the name" and "$id=xxx").
 Tags starting with an "@" have been generated by an external system.

 ## Attributes